Bendat/autometa/documentation/website/docs/getting-started/authoring.md

 Transformers receive `(value, context)`, where `context` includes the table shape, the cell coordinates, and (when available) the header names.

 For complete examples (including matrix precedence rules and the full `CellContext` shape), see [Reference → Step runtime helpers](../reference/step-runtime#table-transformers).
+That reference section also includes class-based options provider patterns (including a static getter convention like `InventoryRow.table`).

 ### Step metadata and pickle context